-How can these two things co-exist?
+How can these contrasting approaches coexist in the business landscape?
 If you’re not naturally “noisy,” can you be a successful entrepreneur?
 We say yes – and you may be predisposed to being more successful than someone who is naturally noisy.
-Let’s talk about how and why.
+Let’s delve into the mechanisms and reasons behind this phenomenon.

 Do you have to be noisy to get noticed?

 What does it mean to be noisy as a business?
-Do you need to have a banner ad on every major website, post to social media a dozen times a day, use click bait headlines and dirty tricks to get your content to go viral?
+Do you need to have a banner ad on every major website, post to social media a dozen times a day, and use clickbait headlines and dirty tricks to get your content to go viral?

 That is one way to be noisy, but over the long term, social media experts like Seth Godin would suggest that it’s the wrong kind of noise.
 If you’re just blanketing the known world with more of what we already hear, you’re not going to make an impact on your potential audience.